KWB-R/kwb.resilience/README.md

 # kwb.resilience

-R Package for the Quantification of Technical Resilience
+**R Package for the Quantification of Technical Resilience**

+kwb.resilience allows quantification of a number of resilience indicators.
+Calculation requires a time series of performance values of a technical system, as well as values for acceptable and worst case performance.

 ## Installation